Reinvent Your Smile for a New You

 THE SERVICES WE PROVIDE

-A very thorough exam and consultation with Dr. Hazen and Dr. Sarah Karls will dictate the details of your treatment.
+A very thorough exam and consultation with Dr. Hazen and Dr. Chris Tamsen will dictate the details of your treatment.
 Guided by your personal goals and requests, a plan will be written up that establishes which procedures will be used.
 Some of the treatments that are most often involved in reconstructive dentistry include:

 BEGINNING THE PROCESS

 Because reconstructive dentistry requires a highly detailed, in-depth approach to your mouth, the preparation for undergoing mouth reconstruction can be extensive.
 Dr. Hazen examines your case from a few different perspectives to ensure that you get the most out of your smile.

 First, we will assess the condition of your teeth.
 This will help us determine whether dental implants will be necessary to replace unrestorable teeth, or if crowns will be sufficient to restoring their strength.
 Any decay, excessive wear, cracking, or irregularities will be noted.

 The condition of your gums also plays a role in your treatment plan, and if your gums are unhealthy, more intensive treatments may be required before tooth reconstruction can begin.
 We will look for deep pockets in your tissue, insufficient gum mass, periodontal disease, and low bone density.

 Your TMJ and jaw muscles are essential to the stability of your bite.
 Reconstructive dentistry may be able to eliminate your chronic pain and headaches and may help control grinding or clenching habits.